Transition Program and Work-Based Learning

 - Sales Associate

-Our program provides the student with the experience of job sampling within the school setting.
+Our program provides the student with a work-based learning experience within the school setting.
 The student’s time at work is recorded and his or her job performance is evaluated.
-This work experience helps the students to develop the work and social skills that are necessary prior to their placement at a SLE site in the local community.
+This work experience helps the students to develop the work and social skills that are necessary prior to their placement at a WBL site in the local community.

-The students gain community-based work experience at the following types of work sites:
+The students gain work-based learning experience at the following types of work sites:

 - Retail Stores